isprojects/mstform/README.md

 const name = state.subForm("pet").field("name");
 ```

+## Accessors

+mstform defines a bunch of accessors:

+-   `FieldAccessor`, which you define with `Field` and get with `field()`.
+This
+    represents a field in the form that you can actually fill in and interact
+    with.

+-   `SubFormAccessor` which you define with `SubForm` and get with `subForm()`.
+    This represents a sub-object in the underlying model instance.

+-   `RepeatingFormAccessor` which you define with `RepeatingForm` and get with
+    `repeatingForm()`.
+This represents an array of objects in the underlying
+    model instance.

+-   `RepeatingFormIndexedAccessor` which you define along with
+    `RepeatingFormAccessor` using `RepeatingForm`.
+You access it via the
+    `index()` method on a `RepeatingFormAccessor`.
+This represents a sub-object
+    in the underlying array instance.

+-   `GroupAccessor`.
+You define this in a second argument on forms.
+You can
+    access it via the `group()` method on any form accessor.
+This is a special
+    kind of accessor that only implements an `isValid` method.
+It's a way to
+    aggregate validation results from other accessors.

+-   Finally there is the `FormState` itself, which is the accessor at the root of
+    all things.
+You get it with `form.state()`.

+Accessors can contain other accessors.
+In particular, `FormState`,
+`SubFormAccessor` and `RepeatingFormIndexedAccessor` allow you to access all
+varieties of sub-accessor on it (except for `FormState` itself).
+`RepeatingFormAccessor` allows only a single kind of sub-accessor, namely
+`RepeatingFormIndexedAccessor`, which you access via `index()`.
+You cannot
+access any sub-accessors on `FieldAccessor`. `GroupAccessor` doesn't allow
+you access sub-accessors either.

+All these accessors, except for `GroupAccessor` which is truly the odd one out,
+have some properties in common:

+-   `value`: the underlying MST value that this accessor represents.

+-   `path`: The JSON path to the underlying MST value (see mobx-state-tree).

+-   `context`: The context object such as passed into `form.state()`.

+-   `isValid`: Is true if the accessor (and all its sub-accessors) is valid.

+-   `error`: An error message (or `undefined`).
+Note that errors on non-field
+    accessors can only be set by external means such as with the `getERror`
+    hook.

+-   `warning`: A warning message (or `undefined`).
+Warning messages can only
+    be set using the `getWarning` hook.

 ## Supported converters

 A converter specifies how to convert a raw value as it is entered in the form